New Centerville Pennsylvania ATTRACTIONS & THINGS TO DO

 3. Tarbell House

-LOCAL HISTORICAL MUSEUM
+LOCAL HISTORY MUSEUM

 4. Oil Creek & Titusville Railroad

-SCENIC HISTORICAL RAILWAY
+SCENIC HISTORIC RAILWAY

 5. Great Eastern Cutlery